Natsuki-Min/PicoEASE/README.md

 - gnd-p172 (gnd)
 - gpio4-open (must)

 This is for listening to the communication from the uease.
-Use `parase.py` to convert the contents from the Serial to readable format.
+Use `parase.py` to convert the contents from the Serial to readable format.Due to my low programming skills，the speed of the pio must be 24 times faster than uEASE ,so run it under 250Mhz,instead of 133Mhz default